brandonryan/js-context/Readme.md

 console.log(ctx.foo) // => bar
 ```

 If you set a value on a context that is already set, the value will be shadowed so that the new context cannot see the previous value, but the original context value will be unmodified.
-You can think of this new context value as "shadowing" the old one.
 ```javascript
 const rootCtx = new Context()
 const ctx1 = rootCtx.with("foo", 0)